justingebert/hosej/README.md

 - want to store user in localstorage, turns out a bit complciated with next
 - build ui with shadcn/ui
 - deploy to vercel and later convert to pwa with npm package
+- continue adding features like new question types,

 # problems:
 - daily question getter should work simple but need extra work like eventbrifge

+## ideen:
+- vote if question is bad ->
+- trichter counter
+- rating durchschnitt

 # TODO: